jun-ro/Goggles/README.md

 ## Todo

-- Optimize the code to be a whole lot messy ❌
+- Optimize the code to be a whole less messy ❌
 - Account for other school districts within the StudentVUE system ❌

 ## Installation